zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

 getting this error, let's find out what it means and fix it!

-The above error message is very common and it's solution isn't that intuitive.
+The above error message is very common and its solution isn't that intuitive.
 It appears that there is an error within the ``Zend/Form/Fieldset.php`` but that's not the case.
 The error message let's you know that something didn't go right while you were creating your form.
 In fact, while creating both the ``PostForm`` as well as the ``PostFieldset`` we have forgotten something very, very important.